mak448a/BrogTalk/README.md

 # BrogTalk
-This is a website made to download audio from BlogTalkRadio.com.
+This website is a website to download audio from BlogTalkRadio.com.

 ## Website
 https://mak448a.github.io/BrogTalk